-27. What proportion of the lending provided to companies consists of traditional bank debt versus alternative credit providers (including credit funds) and/or capital markets, and do you see any trends emerging in your jurisdiction?
+22. What proportion of the lending provided to companies consists of traditional bank debt versus alternative credit providers (including credit funds) and/or capital markets, and do you see any trends emerging in your jurisdiction?

 The US loan market has seen a significant uptick in the proportion of lending provided to companies by alternative credit providers (including private credit and direct lending providers, investment funds, specialty finance firms, hedge funds, CLOs and business development companies).
 Whilst traditional bank lenders still generally dominate the market for larger, broadly syndicated loan transactions and indeed often arrange syndicated transactions where the bulk of the debt facility is provided by CLOs, borrowers have increasingly turned to alternative credit providers (including on larger scale financings) in the loan market to avail themselves of the better pricing and deal terms that alternative credit providers are sometimes able to deliver (particularly for better rated credits) in an increasingly competitive market.
-We see direct lenders able to provide sole underwrites or club deals for large multi-billion dollar transactions on terms that are competitive.
+We see direct lenders able to provide sole underwrites or club deals for large multibillion dollar transactions on terms that are competitive.

-28. Please comment on external factors causing changes to the drafting of secured lending documentation and the structuring of such deals such as (i) Brexit (ii) LIBOR transition and/or (iii) COVID 19
+23. Please comment on external factors causing changes to the drafting of secured lending documentation and the structuring of such deals such as new law, regulation or other political factors